Chapter Three – An Unexpected Discovery

 “We played together as girls,” whispered Myrial.
 “I remember Queen Alexandria holding my hand and yours.
 We’d walk through the gardens until we got to a new section and then she’d set to planting and we’d pretend to do the same.
 I was a fool in childhood to think we could be friends – I was a fool as a girl to think that by serving you well you would return my family honor.
 But you don’t even remember who I am, let alone my name.
 So yes, yes I think it will be cold tonight, but you will not feel the chill of it – only I.” (pages 52-53).

 You probably don’t remember this, but this was actually foreshadowed, way back in the first book, during Adrina’s meeting with the old woman in the forest who bitched her out for not treating her servant-girl well.
 Story-wise, it was three hundred and twenty-one pages ago, and it hasn’t been mentioned once since then.
-I would almost commend Stanek for attempting to give Adrina some character development, but what I would really like would be a scene inside Adrina’s head where she remembers what the old woman said, feels guilty about it, and then eventually musters the courage to ask Myrial the question.
+I would almost commend Stanek for attempting to give Adrina some character development, but what I would really like is a scene inside Adrina’s head where she remembers what the old woman said, feels guilty about it, and then eventually musters the courage to ask Myrial the question.
 Plus, that would solve the problem of the readers not remembering a small, unmemorable scene that happened 321 pages ago.

 I feel I would be remiss in not pointing out that there really is no reason for Myrial to be so bitter about this.
 First, as a maid to the princess she has a pretty cushy job – she could always be out slaving in the icy-cold mud with the rest of the peasants, trying to grub out a living while avoiding gang-rape.
 She really should be thankful for the position that she has instead of being angry about not being best buds with the princess.
 Which is also unrealistic, by the way.
 Children get used to things very quickly.
 It’s pretty simple: castes don’t mix.
-As a servant, Myrial would very quickly learn that regardless of what happened when the girls were extremely young, Adrina was a princess and they would be separated and lead very different lives and that would be that.
+As a servant, Myrial would quickly learn that regardless of what happened when the girls were extremely young, Adrina was a princess and they would be separated and lead very different lives and that would be that.
 It was the way of life during those times and Myrial would, sooner or later, understand that.
 Almost certainly sooner, because another servant would beat it into her head.

-I also have no idea why Myrial thinks that serving Adrina well is going to bring her family honor – unless the ‘honor’ she refers to is being promoted within the ranks of the servants of the king’s household.
+I also have no idea why Myrial thinks serving Adrina well is going to bring her family honor – unless the ‘honor’ she refers to is being promoted within the ranks of the servants of the king’s household.
 Which is an honor for someone of Myrial’s class, I will admit, but it’s not like Adrina has much control over that.
 Promotions of servants tend to take place from the steward of the king’s household, with some exceptions, and it’s ridiculous for Myrial to think otherwise, just like it’s ridiculous for Myrial to think this entire idiotic monologue.

 But she does.
 And Adrina is hurt.
 And feels bad.
 They exchange some random dialogue for awhile, including an anecdote about Adrina being bitten on the nose by a bee – I think you mean ‘stung’, Stanek – and Adrina tells Myrial to address her properly, which of course she means by her old nickname, which is Dri.
 They talk some more.
 Myrial mentions how awful her life is and how she has to sleep on dirt sometimes.
 Yeah, that’s awful.
 Sleeping on dirt.
 INSIDE a palace.
 95% of the world’s inhabitants would give a kidney to be in your place.
 Quit whining and start thanking whatever god you pray to.

 Adrina says she’s going to set things right and heads off for the housemaster’s quarters, Myrial in tow.
 Inside, he’s lazing about, but Adrina asks him what he’s doing in Housemistress Myrial’s quarters and if he doesn’t start becoming useful she’ll send him to the gallows.
 It’s a hilarious scene that is also unrealistic.
 Let’s face it: princesses have very little power.
-The king has to sign off on anything, and you can bet your ass that her father isn’t going to have the housemaster (that, with all likelihood, HE appointed) sent to the gallows because of some stupid whim of his daughter’s.
+The king has to sign off on anything, and you can bet your ass that her father isn’t going to have the housemaster (who, in all likelihood, HE appointed) sent to the gallows because of some stupid whim of his daughter’s.
 For that matter, Adrina’s governess should be following her around and overruling all of her demands, because young and naïve princes and princesses tend to be ignored by their elders because they’re young and very stupid.

 In any real palace, the housemaster would give her a curt smile and order a couple servants to escort the princess back to bed, but naturally everything works out and it’s all smiles and puppies and unicorns and none of this is really ever mentioned again.
 What, you thought that maybe her father would bring this up in future chapters?
 Think again!